-- Culturally resonant: Culture is at the core of all the processes and activities that are part of our internal operations and the implementation of our mandates. - Vision-driven: We are deeply committed to ensure that all the components of the models reflect the mission of ICBOC and serve to advance the realization of ICBOC vision - Worker-centred: the quality of our relationship with our applicants and certified members is a priority.
-Our aim is to nurture their engagement toward their personal and professional development, their own wellness, self-esteem and the quality of the services they provide to their clients.
+- Culturally resonant: Culture is at the core of all the processes and activities that are part of our internal operations and the implementation of our mandates. - Vision-driven: We are deeply committed to ensure that all the components of the models reflect the mission of ICBOC and serve to advance the realization of ICBOC vision. - Worker-centred: the quality of our relationship with our applicants and certified members is a priority.
+Our aim is to nurture their engagement toward their personal and professional development, their own wellness, self-esteem, and the quality of the services they provide to their clients.

-They motivate all our efforts in accrediting culturally competent and safe training and education programs so they are successful in their learning and practice.
+Every applicant and certified member is at the core of our efforts in accrediting culturally competent and safe training and education programs, thus insuring successful learning and effective, competent practice.